adensattler/REPA/README.md

 * a heat geographic heat map (should appear as `price_difference_heatmap.html`) that will be saved to the current directory (inside `Main`).
 You can open it in your browser to interact with it.

 ## --info
+Command: `python main.py --info [zillow id]`

+Purpose: It will request house data for the provided `zillow id` and save a formatted json file.

+Expected output:
+* there `will not` be an output for this command; however, there should be a json file, `data.json`, created within the `Main` folder.

+## --addr
 Command: `python main.py --info [Zillow ID] --addr`

 Purpose: It will provide information about the property with the given Zillow ID.
 The Zillow ID is a required argument for the command.
 The `--addr` flag will provide the address of the property.